ashierj/superdemo/doc/development/documentation/styleguide/index.md

 - Be clear, concise, and stick to the goal of the topic.
 - Write in US English with US grammar.
 (Tested in [`British.yml`](https://gitlab.com/gitlab-org/gitlab/-/blob/master/doc/.vale/gitlab/British.yml).)

+### Active voice

+In most cases, text is easier to understand and to translate if you use active voice instead of passive.

+For example, use:

+- The developer writes code for the application.

+Instead of:

+- Application code is written by the developer.

+Sometimes, using `GitLab` as the subject can be awkward.
+For example, `GitLab exports the report`.
+In this case, you can use passive voice instead.
+For example, `The report is exported`.

+### Customer perspective

+Focus on the functionality and benefits that GitLab brings to customer, rather than what GitLab has created.

+For example, use:

+- Use merge requests to compare code in the source and target branches.

+Instead of:

+- GitLab allows you to compare code.
+- GitLab created the ability to let you compare code.
+- Merge requests let you compare code.

+Words that indicate you are not writing from a customer perspective are [allow and enable](word_list.md#allow-enable).
+Try instead to use [you](word_list.md#you-your-yours) and to speak directly to the user.

 ### Capitalization

 As a company, we tend toward lowercase.